Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Conclusion

 \section{Conclusion}

-We have shown that $(2^{\mbox{nd}}$ quantized) QFT for the electroweak force can be understood by considering the bundle $Q$ as viewed through representations of its structure group $K$ on the space ${\mathcal H}_1$ of Schwartz spinors, on the Fock space ${\mathcal F}$ of multiparticle states, on the Grassman algebra ${\mathcal H}$ of physical multiparticle fermionic states and on a number of other algebras.
+We have shown that $(2^{\mbox{nd}}$ quantized) QFT for the electroweak force can be understood by considering the bundle $Q$ as viewed through the representation of its structure group $K$ on the space ${\mathcal H}_1$ of Schwartz spinors, on the Fock space ${\mathcal F}$ of multiparticle states, on the Grassmann algebra ${\mathcal H}$ of physical multiparticle fermionic states and on a number of other algebras.

-Scattering processes with $k$ $|$in$>$ and $l$ $|$out$>$ fermions are described by $K$ intertwining operators (morphisms) $\Xi:{\mathcal H}_k\rightarrow{\mathcal D}_l$ and such operators may be generated by kernels ${\mathcal M}\in{\mathcal K}_{kl}$. ${\mathcal K}=\bigoplus_{k,l=0}^{\infty}{\mathcal K}_{kl}$ forms a kernel algebra and there is a natural mapping from ${\mathcal K}$ to the superalgebra ${\mathcal J}({\mathcal H}_1,{\mathcal D})$.
+Scattering processes with $k$ $|$in$>$ and $l$ $|$out$>$ fermions are described by $K$ intertwining operators (morphisms) $\Xi:{\mathcal H}_k\rightarrow{\mathcal D}_l$ and such operators may be generated by kernels ${\mathcal M}\in{\mathcal L}_{kl}$. ${\mathcal L}=\bigoplus_{k,l=0}^{\infty}{\mathcal L}_{kl}$ forms a kernel algebra and there is a natural mapping from ${\mathcal L}$ to the superalgebra ${\mathcal J}({\mathcal H}_1,{\mathcal D})$.

 We propose that it may be possible to describe the strong force in terms of the natural (adjoint) action of $K$ on $su(2,2)$ since $SU(3)$ is closely related to $O(6)$ and $O(6)$ can be obtained from $O(4,2)$ (which is locally isomorphic to $SU(2,2)$) by an analogue of the Wick rotation, and any M\"{o}bius structure can be given a complex structure since the overlap diffeomorphisms are analytic.
 The strong force will be the subject of a subsequent paper.